 Who We Are

 The ECU was founded in 1932 in London by the national associations of Great Britain, Belgium, Sweden and Switzerland.
 Throughout the twentieth century, chiropractic became increasingly popular and numbers of chiropractors increased significantly.
-It is now regulated in a number of European nations and in some chiropractic is included as part of mainstream health care.
+It is now regulated in a number of European nations and it is ECU policy to have the profession regulated in all ECU member nations; in some countries chiropractic is a regular part of mainstream health care

-Now, the ECU has a total of 23 members.
-During its history it has supported the founding and development of 9 educational programmes.
-It continues to work in developing the profession in new countries with the aim of universal coverage across all European nations.
+By 2020, the ECU had reached a total of 24 members.
+During its history it has supported the founding and development of educational programmes throughout the continent.
+It continues to work in developing the profession with the aim of universal coverage across all European nations.

-The ECU maintains an office in London, UK which is administered by a secretariat comprising a Secretary General and an Administrator.
-An Executive Council is responsible for directing the day-to-day activities of the secretariat, financial governance and for formulating strategic proposals and policy.
+The ECU is registered in the Netherlands and administered by a secretariat comprising a Secretary General and an Administrator.
+An Executive Council is responsible for leading the Union on a day-to-day basis, including the development of strategic proposals and policy.
 A General Council representing all ECU members ratifies and approves decisions, including the awarding of financial grants.